Keynote Presentations

 Power in Servant Leadership

-SERVANT LEADERSHIP… VIRTUE IN PRACTICE The Servant Leader CARES about the mission and their people.
-A practice of virtue is a focus on selflessness—love.
+SERVANT LEADERSHIP… A PRACTICE OF VIRTUE.
+The Servant Leader CARES about the mission and their people.
+A practice of virtue is a focus on selfishness—love in action.
+Tailored to a Christian or Secular audience.

 • Communication - share the mission (Prudence)